Trump, Biden go on offense in states they’re trying to flip

-LAS VEGAS (AP) — President Donald Trump and Democratic rival Joe Biden went on offense Sunday, with each campaigning in states they are trying to flip during the Nov.
-3 election that is just over two weeks away.
+CARSON CITY, Nev.
+(AP) — President Donald Trump and Democratic rival Joe Biden went on offense over the weekend as both campaigned in states they are trying to flip during the Nov.
+3 election, just over two weeks away.

-Trump began his day in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
-Once considered a battleground, Nevada hasn’t swung for a Republican presidential contender since 2004.
+Trump began his Sunday in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
+Once considered a battleground, Nevada has not swung for a Republican presidential contender since 2004.

+The rally drew thousands of supporters who sat elbow to elbow, cheering Trump and booing Biden and the press.
+The vast majority wore no masks to guard against the coronavirus, though cases in the state are on the rise, with more than 1,000 new infections reported Saturday.
+The Republican president, as he often does, warned that a Biden election would lead to further lockdowns and appeared to mock Biden for saying he would listen to scientists.

+“He’ll listen to the scientists.
+If I listened totally to the scientists, we would right now have a country that would be in a massive depression,” Trump said.

-Biden, a practicing Catholic, attended mass in Delaware before campaigning in North Carolina, where a Democrat hasn’t won in the White House race since Barack Obama in 2008.
+Biden, a practicing Catholic, attended Mass in Delaware before campaigning in North Carolina, where a Democrat has not won in a presidential race since Barack Obama in 2008.

 Both candidates are trying to make inroads in states that could help secure a path to victory, but the dynamics of the race are remarkably stable.
 Biden enjoys a significant advantage in national polls, while carrying a smaller edge in battleground surveys.

-With Trump seated in the front row at the nondenominational International Church of Las Vegas, the senior associate pastor, Denise Goulet, said God told her the president is the apple of his eye and would secure a second term.
+Earlier in the day, Trump sat in the front row at the nondenominational International Church of Las Vegas as the senior associate pastor, Denise Goulet, said God told her early that morning that the president would secure a second term.

 “At 4:30, the Lord said to me, ‘I am going to give your president a second win,’” she said, telling Trump, “you will be the president again.”

-Trump offered brief remarks, saying “I love going to churches” and that it was “a great honor” to attend the service.
-The president also said that “we have a group on the other side that doesn’t agree with us,” and he urged people to “get out there on Nov.
-3 or sooner” to vote.
+Trump spoke briefly, saying “I love going to churches” and that it was “a great honor” to attend the service.
 He dropped a wad of $20 bills in the collection plate before leaving.

-Despite the pandemic, there were no efforts to social distance or limit singing, which health officials classify as a high-risk activity.
-Few attendees wore masks inside the church.

-Trump also attended a fundraiser at the Newport Beach home of top GOP donor and tech mogul Palmer Luckey, which raised $12 million for his election.
-The Beach Boys performed.

-The message was far different later in the day, when Biden attended a virtual discussion with African American faith leaders from around the country.
+The message was far different in both style and substance later in the day, when Biden attended a virtual discussion with African American faith leaders from around the country.

 Biden held up a rosary, which he said he carries in his pocket every day, and described it as “what the Irish call a prisoner’s rosary” since it was small enough to be smuggled into prisons.